esphome/esphome-docs/automations/actions.rst

         # ...
         on_press:

-We now attach a special attribute ``on_press`` to the toggle button.
+We now attach a special attribute ``on_press`` to the binary sensor (which represents the button).
 This part is called a "trigger".
 In this example, the *automation* which follows on the next few lines will execute whenever someone *begins* to press the button.
 Note the terminology follows what you would call these events on mouse buttons.
 A *press* happens when you begin pressing the button.
 There are also other triggers like ``on_release``, ``on_click`` or ``on_double_click`` available.

 .. code-block:: yaml